Policy 2103 - Faculty/Staff Appointments

 Responsible Office: Office of Human Resources/Affirmative Action Officer

-Appointment request forms and supporting documentation are submitted to the appropriate Vice President and the Affirmative Action Officer for review.
+Appointment request forms and supporting documentation are submitted to the appropriate Vice President/Provost and the Affirmative Action Officer for review.
 No appointment is final until approval has been received from the President and the Board of Supervisors of the University of Louisiana System.
 Initial appointments are made at a rank and salary commensurate with personal qualifications, education attainment, individual experience, and job market considerations in relation to available positions as determined by personal communications between the appointee and the proper budgetary administrators.
 The Unit Head is responsible for the determination that the applicant's proficiency in oral and written communication is appropriate for the assigned responsibilities.
 (The certification form is to be included in the Affirmative Action package or with the appointment form as appropriate.)
 Official transcripts must be submitted for review along with or prior to submission of the employment package.
-These transcripts, to be reviewed by the employing unit and the Office of Academic Affairs, must verify the academic credentials and coursework of the applicant.
+These transcripts, to be reviewed by the employing unit and the Office of the Provost, must verify the academic credentials and coursework of the applicant.
 If not, as is sometimes the case with foreign academic records, external assistance may be required to verify academic credentials and coursework.
 Appointment of faculty cannot be completed until official academic credentials have been verified.

 Equal Employment Opportunity Searches